dmacvicar/terraform-provider-libvirt/examples/v0.12/flatcar-linux/README.md

 ### Flatcar Linux

-Ths example is strongly inspired by the CoreOS [example](https://github.com/dmacvicar/terraform-provider-libvirt/tree/master/examples/v0.12/coreos).
+This example is strongly inspired by the CoreOS [example](https://github.com/dmacvicar/terraform-provider-libvirt/tree/master/examples/v0.12/coreos).

 QEMU-agent is not used, network is configured with static IP to keep things simple.